 b.
 More time available for women to spend on economic activities

-Simavi will partner with Solidaridad and Healthy Entrepreneurs for the Going for Gold programme to improve the health and economic opportunities for women in mining communities.
+Simavi will partner with Solidaridad and Healthy Entrepreneurs for the Golden Line programme to improve the health and economic opportunities for women in mining communities.
 We join forces to offer a unique skillset of expertise, networks and methodologies that will ensure effective implementation of this programme.

 Simavi will focus on working with the communities around the mines to ensure women’s improved sexual and reproductive health.
 We will engage men and communities to ensure that they are aware of and recognise the importance of gender equality.